hcfyapp/connect.io/README.md

 );

 // long-lived connections
-const client = new ChromeConnect.Client('optional extensions or apps id, or tabId and frameId. default value is chrome.runtime.id');
+const client = new ChromeConnect.Client('optional extensions or apps id. default value is chrome.runtime.id',{
+  frameId:0, // only used when first argument is tabId namespace:''
+});

 client.on('welcome',(data,resolve,reject) => {
   console.log(data); // 'hello world'